-5.11 The Plan should be read as a whole as no policy applies in isolation (for example, there are other policies in the Plan that protect open space and these will apply alongside policies encouraging development).
+5.11 The Plan should be read as a whole as no policy applies in isolation.
 The approach to the assessment recognises this issue and key policies that seek to enhance positive effects or mitigate the negative effects are noted in the commentary.

-Table 5.1: Summary of assessment of the contribution the Cranleigh Neighbourhood Plan makes to sustainable development
+Table 5.2: Summary of assessment of the contribution the Cranleigh Neighbourhood Plan makes to sustainable development

-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces - improv iability o 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities Commentary, including assessment against 'Do Nothing' scenario CRAN1: Location of development + + + + 0 + 0 0 0 0 0 This policy gives clear direction as to where development should be focused, promoting the use of brownfield land within the settlement boundary in order to maintain the identity of the village There are a number of other policies that seek to enhance the positive effects of this policy.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario CRAN1: Location of development + + + + 0 + 0 0 0 0 0 This policy gives clear direction as to where development should be focused, promoting the use of brownfield land within the settlement boundary in order to maintain the identity of the village There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN3, 4 and 5.
 The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.
-The effects are likely to be felt across the entire plan area, most particularly on the edge of Cranleigh village.
+The effects are likely to be felt across the entire plan area, most particularly on the edge of Cranleigh village, where the landscape will be protected, including the AONB.
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'do nothing scenario', appropriate locations for development will not be identified, causing sprawl into the countryside.
+Under the 'do nothing scenario', appropriate locations for development will not be identified, causing sprawl into the countryside and potentially having negative impacts on the AONB.
 This will affect the character of the village.
 Development could impact on the green areas surrounding the village and harm biodiversity.
 CRAN2: Extensions, alterations, replacement buildings and limited infilling in the Green Belt + 0 + 0 0 + 0 0 0 0 + This policy gives clear guidelines on how to extend, alter and replace buildings, promoting the openness of the Green Belt.
 There are a number of other policies that seek to enhance the positive effects of this policy.
 These include CRAN7 and 12.
-The effects are likely to occur throughout the lifetime of the Plan as individual development projects come forward.